Home of English Grammar

 7. Both my parents work in education.

-8. Neither key opens the door.
+8. I tried two keys, but neither key opens the door.

 10. I can’t speak French.
-I cannot either.
+I cannot either .

 11. Both my daughters are married.